 A History Spanning More Than 160 Years

 The need for an organization "to take all proper measures for advancing the interests of the trade in all its branches" led ironmasters, clustered mainly in the East, to establish the American Iron Association in 1855.
-That year, world pig iron production amounted to 7 million tons.
+That year, world pig iron production amounted to seven million tons.

-Early in this century, as the industry experienced explosive growth, its leaders saw the need for an organization to supplement the largely statistical activities carried on by AISA.
+Early in the twentieth century, as the industry experienced explosive growth, its leaders saw the need for an organization to supplement the largely statistical activities carried on by AISA.
 That led to the founding of the American Iron and Steel Institute in 1908, with Elbert H. Gary as its first chief executive.From 1908 to 1912, the Institute and the Association functioned side by side.
 But on January 1, 1913, the Association was merged into the New York - based Institute.

 The "Roaring '20s" was a period of prosperity and expansiveness.
 Institute statistics showed that the United States produced 40 percent of the world's supply of iron and steel.
-The opulent flavor of the times is perhaps best illustrated by who was invited to address an AISI General Meeting banquet – the Queen of Romania.
 But then came the Great Depression.
 In 1933, at its depths, Congress adopted the National Industrial Recovery Act, and AISI was called upon by the Federal Government to act for the steel industry in the establishment and administration of a Code of Fair Competition.
 That responsibility was so vast that almost overnight the Institute's staff had to be expanded from about a dozen people to almost 100.
 The NRA, however, was declared unconstitutional in May of 1935 and replaced in part by the National Labor Act.
-Subsequently, the AISI staff was reduced to about 30 and the AISI Committee on Industrial Relations was established to address labor issues.
+Subsequently, theAISI Committee on Industrial Relations was established to address labor issues.